-THE Loss of this Battle, where nevertheless Prince Eugene acquir'd so much Glory, was follow'd by that of Savoy, and the Marquisate of Suza; however, follow'd by the Garrison of the Castle of Suza obliged M. de Catinat to grans them an honourable Capitulation, and the Count de Loze, who commanded therein, gain'd the Marqui. some Reputation by it.
-Whilst he was defending himself there, the Enemy fute of Suza. had the Boldness, to send 400 Horse from Pignerol, with each of them a Foot Soldier behind him, who advanced to Rivoli near Turin.
-The Peafants having inform'd the Duke of Savoy of this, Prince Eugene put himself at the Head of 2 Detachment of German Horse, with some Piedmonteze Foot, and posted him-felf in a Place by which the French Detachment were to pass in their Return.
-He charg'd them with so much Order and Courage, that he obliged them to abandon the Booty they had carried off from the Pillage of Rivoli, and to betake themselves to Flight through the Woods, after having left above 200 dead. upon the Spot, without reckoning the Prisoners and Deferters, insomuch that very few of them got back again to Pignerol.
+THE Loss of this Battle, where nevertheless Prince Eugene acquir'd so much Glory, was follow'd by that of Savoy, and the Marquifate of Suza; however, follow'd by the Garrison of the Castle of Suza obliged M. de Catingt to grant them an hosavoy and nourable Capitulation, and the Count de Loze, who commanded therein, gain'd the Marqui. some Reputation by it.
+Whilst he was defending himself there, the Enemy Sate of Suza. had the Boldness, to send 400 Horse from Pignerol, with each of them a Foot Soldier behind him, who advanced to Rivoli near Turin.
+The Pealants having inform'd the Duke of Savoy of this, Prince Eugene put himself at the Head of a Detachment of German Horse, with some Piedmonteze Foot, and posted himfelf in a Place by which the French Detachment were to pass in their Return.
+He charg'd them with so much Order and Courage, that he obliged them to abandon the Booty they had carried off from the Pillage of Rivoli, and to betake themselves to Flight through the Woods, after having left above 200 dead upon the Spot, without reckoning the Prisoners and Deferters, infomuch that, very few of them got back again to Pignerol.

-THE Success of the next Campaign (1691) was pretty various: At the Beginning the French cou'd not fail of deriving some Advantage from their Suceefs in the former Campaign; but the Scene changed on a Sudden, and after having taken Suza, Voillane, and Carmagnole, and having plunder'd Rivoli, they miscarried before Com, by the Address and fine Conduct of his Highness Prince
+THE Success of the next Campaign (1691) was pretty various: At the Beginning the French cou'd not fail of deriving some Advantage from their Success in the former Campaign; but the Scene changed on a Sudden, and after having taken Suza, Veillane, and Carmagnole, and having plunder'd Rivoli, they miscarried before Coni, by the Address and fine Conduct of his Highness Prince